Y-CHETHAN/19AI539/Exp6/README.md

 ![image](https://user-images.githubusercontent.com/75234991/169635114-e05f0f25-484e-4cb4-8b7d-1561b769e233.png)

 ## RESULT:
-Thus a Simple Android Application develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully.
+Thus a Simple Android Application to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully.